Evidence for 3XMM J185246.6+003317 as a massive magnetar with a low magnetic field: Results and Discussion

 \subsection{Future improvements}

 Our work represents an initial step towards systematic studies of the light-curve predictions of isolated NSs.
 To obtain more accurate NS parameter extractions, further improvements to the modelling and data reduction are needed.
-In future studies, we plan to (i) investigate atmospheric models that consider a wider range of elements (beyond hydrogen, oxygen and carbon) and magnetic field orientations (e.g., cases where the magnetic field is not parallel to the NS surface's normal), (ii) examine a more diverse range of hot spot geometries, beyond circular ones, (iii) do not ignore the orientation of magnetic field lines with the surface's normal, (iv) implement the beaming function self-consistently in our models, and (v) allow more parameters to vary when fitting the observations.
+In future studies, we plan to (i) investigate atmospheric models that consider a wider range of elements (beyond hydrogen, oxygen and carbon) and magnetic field orientations (e.g., cases where the magnetic field is not parallel to the NS surface's normal), (ii) examine a more diverse range of hot spot geometries, beyond circular ones, (iii) do not ignore the orientation of magnetic field lines with the surface's normal, (iv) enlarge the magnetic field range in the NS atmosphere tables to also cover supercritical fields, (v) implement the beaming function self-consistently in our models, and (vi) allow more parameters to vary when fitting the observations.